plutzilla/plutzilla.github.io/_posts/2015/2015-11-29-raspberry-pi-monitoring-screens.md

 The following applications will be used:

- - `chromium` web browser
+ - `chromium` or `iceweasel` web browser
  - `unclutter` to hide the mouse cursor
  - `xscreensaver` to disable a screen from sleeping

 It is possible to install them from a repository using the following commands:

 {% highlight text %}
-$ sudo apt-get install chromium-browser unclutter xscreensaver
+$ sudo apt-get install chromium-browser iceweasel unclutter xscreensaver
 {% endhighlight %}

 ### Configuring unclutter